Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

+Optical control of symmetry-breaking quantum phases is often constrained when one domain is strongly favored in equilibrium.
+This limitation is exemplified by the chiral charge-density-wave (CDW) order in 1\textit{T}-TaS$_2$, where pristine samples predominantly select a single chirality.
+Here we show that free-energy landscape engineering through Ti substitution enables a distinct nonthermal pathway for ultrafast chiral-domain redistribution.
+Ti doping stabilizes coexisting chiral domains and tunes their relative stability, allowing femtosecond excitation to drive an asymmetric and anisotropic redistribution from the dominant toward the minority chirality.
+The subpicosecond response follows a $\sim2$~THz amplitude mode and is consistent with a phonon-assisted pathway involving transient domain-wall configurations.
+Our results establish free-energy landscape engineering as a strategy for selecting nonequilibrium transition pathways.

-\leftline{ {\textbf{Main}}} { Chirality, describing the asymmetry of an object that cannot be superimposed on its mirror image, is a fundamental manifestation of symmetry breaking that appears across biology, chemistry, and physics.
-In quantum materials, chiral order parameters can generate novel functionalities, including unconventional transport responses and nonreciprocal electronic phenomena \cite{tokura2018nonreciprocal,nagaosa2024nonreciprocal}.
-Developing strategies to manipulate chiral symmetry breaking is therefore an important step toward controlling emergent states in correlated materials.
-The layered transition-metal dichalcogenide 1\textit{T}-TaS$_2$ provides a prototypical platform for exploring such control.
-This material hosts a rich phase diagram that includes superconductivity under doping or pressure\cite{sipos2008mott,li2012fe}, photoinduced non-volatile hidden state\cite{stojchevska2014ultrafast,vaskivskyi2015controlling,vaskivskyi2016fast,stahl2020collapse}, putative spin liquid phase\cite{klanjvsek2017high,law20171t}, and multiple competing charge density wave (CDW) orders\cite{wilson1975charge,fazekas1979electrical,yoshida2015memristive}.
-In the near-commensurate (NC-) and commensurate (C-) CDW phases, the breaking of in-plane mirror symmetry produces two degenerate chiral orders, denoted here as the $\alpha$ and $\beta$ phases \cite{gao2021chiral,yang2022visualization}, which make 1\textit{T}-TaS$_2$ a compelling system for exploring chiral manipulation\cite{zhao2023spectroscopic,huang2024ultrafast}.
-However, strong energetic preference for homochiral interlayer stacking stabilizes a single-domain chiral state in the pristine material \cite{zhao2023spectroscopic}, severely constraining the efficiency and tunability of optical switching.
-As a result, ultrafast excitation does not directly switch chirality, but instead proceeds via a transient transition through the incommensurate CDW (IC) phase, in which mirror symmetry is restored and domain-wall nucleation is enabled in pristine 1\textit{T}-TaS$_2$~\cite{haupt2016ultrafast,laulhe2017ultrafast,zong2018ultrafast}.
+Chiral order in quantum materials can generate unconventional transport and nonreciprocal electronic responses~\cite{tokura2018nonreciprocal,nagaosa2024nonreciprocal}, motivating efforts to control chiral symmetry breaking on ultrafast timescales.
+The layered transition-metal dichalcogenide 1\textit{T}-TaS$_2$ provides a prototypical platform, hosting multiple competing charge-density-wave (CDW) phases, a photoinduced hidden state, and superconductivity under doping or pressure~\cite{sipos2008mott,li2012fe,stojchevska2014ultrafast,vaskivskyi2015controlling,vaskivskyi2016fast,stahl2020collapse,wilson1975charge,fazekas1979electrical,yoshida2015memristive}.
+In its nearly commensurate (NC) and commensurate (C) CDW phases, broken in-plane mirror symmetry gives rise to two degenerate chiral configurations, denoted $\alpha$ and $\beta$~\cite{gao2021chiral,yang2022visualization}.
+However, the energetic preference for homochiral interlayer stacking stabilizes a predominantly single-domain state in pristine 1\textit{T}-TaS$_2$~\cite{zhao2023spectroscopic}, limiting direct optical control between the two chiralities.
+Ultrafast excitation instead drives the system through a transient incommensurate (IC) CDW phase, where mirror symmetry is restored and domain walls can nucleate~\cite{haupt2016ultrafast,laulhe2017ultrafast,zong2018ultrafast}.